autumnlark/software-eng13/meeting notes/meeting-5/README.md

         fluent in English.
 He says it works great, so we may try this software at the next meeting.

 Hannah:
    - My role in the group is the liason.
-I have been working at keeping in ouch and arranging potential meetings with our manager, also I have been working on our groups     "Risk Management Plan".
+I have been working at keeping in touch and arranging potential meetings with our manager, also I have been working on our groups     "Risk Management Plan".
    - For the Risk Management Plan, I have it pretty much complete with tables that identify and rank potential risk
    - Need to add a reference and a few introduction lines for eacg table